kylevedder/kylevedder.github.io/overview_of_my_phd.md

 ### [_I Can't Believe It's Not Scene Flow!_](./trackflow.html)

-After publishing ZeroFlow, we started staring at its flow results to get a deeper understanding of its shortcomings.
+After publishing ZeroFlow, we spent a long time looking at visualizations of its flow results to get a deeper understanding of its shortcomings.
 We realized it (and all of the baselines) systematically failed to describe most small object motion (e.g. Pedestrians).
 Worse, we didn't know about these systematic failures using the standard metrics because, by construction, small objects have a very small fraction of the total points in a point cloud, and so their error contribution was reduced to a rounding error compared to large objects.

 In order to properly quantify this failure, we proposed a new metric, _Bucket Normalized Scene Flow_, that reported error per class, and normalized these errors by point speed to report a _percentage_ of motion described --- it's clear that 0.5m/s error on a 0.5m/s walking pedestrian is far worse than 0.6m/s error on a 25m/s driving car.